 Community Energy Fund

-The Community Energy Fund (CEF) is a £10m grant scheme for urban and rural communities to develop energy services to benefit their local area.
+The Community Energy Fund (CEF) is a national grant scheme for urban and rural communities to develop energy services to benefit their local area.
+The Fund has been succeeded by the Great British Energy Fund and is closed for new applications, but the Hub continues to oversee the progress of projects to have received funding.

-The funding will help to kickstart clean energy projects including small-scale wind farms and rooftop solar partnerships, as well as battery storage, rural heat networks, electric vehicle charging points.
+The funding – which was allocated over three rounds – helps kickstart clean energy projects including small-scale wind farms and rooftop solar partnerships, as well as battery storage, rural heat networks, electric vehicle charging points.
 It can also be used to fund fuel poverty alleviation schemes such as energy efficiency, retrofit, and advice projects.

 The CEF aims to empower local people to take control of their energy future by: